winniekariuki/Challenge2/README.md

 **Get all sales endpoint**
 The endpoint allows the admin to get all the sale records posted by the store attendants.Only accessible by the admin.
 _Router used_'api/v1/sales' GET METHOD.

-    Sign up to the application
-    Login to the application
-    Post a product
-    Post a Sale
-    Get all products
-    Get single product
-    Get all products
-    Get all sales
-    Get single sale
+**Get single sale record endpoint**
+The endpoint is only accessible to the store attendant who created it and the store admin.
+Enables the two to get the sale record.
+_Router used-'api/v1/sales/1' GET METHOD.